Erik Mykland: Move abroad

 After being named the nation's player of the year in 1992, and being relegated with Start four years later, Mykland left for Austria's FC Linz (he had already served a small loan stint at FC Utrecht).
 Also during that year, producer Thomas Robsahm made a film, simply called "Myggen", which consisted in following him for a whole season.

-In 1997, Mykland moved to Panathinaikos FC but, during his spell at the club, it failed to achieve any silverware.
+In 1997, Mykland moved to Panathinaikos but, during his spell at the club, it failed to achieve any silverware.
 After a season in the Bundesliga with TSV 1860 Munich (he also started 2001–02, but was released following a serious run-in with coach Peter Pacult), he joined F.C.
 Copenhagen in January 2002, playing very little due to injuries while also gaining a dubious reputation off the pitch: newspaper Ekstra Bladet found him three days before a match drunk on a pavement outside nightclub Rust, asking people walking by to arm wrestle him.
 Håvard Rem wrote a book about the player in 2000, entitled Erik Mykland : oppvekst, livsstil, EM 2000, spillestil.

 In June 2004, Mykland retired at 33 after nearly a year out with injuries.
 On 8 September 2006, he and several other former Norwegian internationals played an exhibition game against former Argentina stars, including Matías Almeyda, Claudio Caniggia and Diego Maradona, which ended 10–8 for the latter.

 In May 2007, Mykland helped build a football school in his hometown of Risør, alongside former Start player Bernt Christian Birkeland.